GitLab plugin

 Paste the API token in here.

-Optionally, select whether you would like to restrict access to this plugin instance.
+Optionally, select whether you would like to restrict access to this data source instance.
 By default, restricted access is set to off.

-Restrict access to this plugin?
+Restrict access to this data source?

-The term plugin here really means plugin instance.
-For example, a user may configure two instances of the AWS plugin, one for their development environment and one for production.
-In that case, each plugin instance has its own access control settings.
+The term data source here really means data source instance.
+For example, a user may configure two instances of the AWS data source, one for their development environment and one for production.
+In that case, each data source instance has its own access control settings.

-By default, Restrict access to this plugin? is set to off.
-The plugin can be viewed, edited and administered by anyone.
-If you would like to control who has access to this plugin, switch Restrict access to this plugin? to on.
+By default, Restrict access to this data source? is set to off.
+The data source can be viewed, edited and administered by anyone.
+If you would like to control who has access to this data source, switch Restrict access to this data source? to on.

-Use the Restrict access to this plugin? dropdown to control who has access to the workspace:
+Use the Restrict access to this data source? dropdown to control who has access to the workspace:

-By default, the user setting the permissions for the plugin will be given Full Control and the Everyone group will be given Link to workspace permissions.
+By default, the user setting the permissions for the data source will be given Full Control and the Everyone group will be given Link to workspace permissions.

-Tailor access to the plugin, as required, by selecting individual users or user groups from the dropdown and giving them Link to workspace or Full Control permissions.
+Tailor access to the data source, as required, by selecting individual users or user groups from the dropdown and giving them Link to workspace or Full Control permissions.

-If the user is not available from the dropdown, you are able to invite them to the plugin by typing in their email address and then clicking Add.
-The new user will then receive an email inviting them to create an account on SquaredUp Cloud.
+If the user is not available from the dropdown, you are able to invite them to the data source by typing in their email address and then clicking Add.
+The new user will then receive an email inviting them to create an account on SquaredUp.
 Once the account has been created, they will gain access to the tenant.

 At least one user or group must be given Full Control.

-Admin users can edit the configuration, modify the Access Control List (ACL) and delete the plugin, regardless of the ACL chosen.
+Admin users can edit the configuration, modify the Access Control List (ACL) and delete the data source, regardless of the ACL chosen.

-Plugin access levels
+Data source access levels

 Access Level: